EN

 While businesses own corporate credit cards, different issuers and card types have different liability criteria.
 In most cases, the default structure is corporate liability—where companies make a “business guarantee,” assuming legal responsibility for paying off balances.

 Some cards allow individual liability, meaning employees pay the bill upfront and submit expense reports for reimbursement.
-In this case, card issuers will check individual employees’ personal credit with a “soft pull,” i.e., not impacting their credit score.
+In this case, card issuers will check individual employees’ personal credit with a “soft pull,” i.e., not impacting their credit score in order to issue the card.

 In joint liability scenarios, employees pay for personal or unauthorized expenses and their employer covers all business expenses.